 The surname Killgore was first found in Fife, at Kilgour where it is "an old Scottish family, who probably derived their name from a place so called in the parish of Falkland, co.
 Fife. " "The surname is found all over Fife and is also common in Aberdeenshire.
 It is also found in North Australia, and has given name to a river there."

-Important Dates for the Killgore family
+Early History of the Killgore family

 This web page shows only a small excerpt of our Killgore research.
 Another 192 words (14 lines of text) covering the years 1540, 1550, 1551, 1555, 1006, 1572, 1600, 1607, 1644, 1777, 1600, 1644, 1528, 1563, 1566, 1567 and 1567 are included under the topic Early Killgore History in all our PDF Extended History products and printed products wherever possible.

 Killgore Spelling Variations

 In medieval Scotland, names were more often spelled according to sound than any regular set of rules.
 An enormous number of spelling variations were the result.
 Over the years, the name Killgore has been spelled Kilgour, Kilgore and others.